(800) 387-3199

 Actions

-1. Include Cardinal’s Accessibility Statement on job advertisements to demonstrate our commitment to providing a safe and supportive working environment to prospective candidates with disabilities by December 2023.
+1. Beginning in December 2023, the company includes Cardinal’s Accessibility Statement on job advertisements to demonstrate our commitment to providing a safe and supportive working environment to prospective candidates with disabilities The company also includes the option to request accommodation on all job postings.

 2.2 The Build Environment